kevintpeng/Learn-Something-Every-Day/Data-Science/Elasticsearch.md

 Writes first hit the coordinating node, route to the respective shard, where the shard uses a memory buffer and transaction log to do cached writes

+### X-Pack
+Part of the ELK stack ecosystem, for security, alerting, monitoring, reporting

 ### Elasticsearch Query DSL
 - Leaf query clauses look for a particular value in a field
 - Compound query clauses wrap other leaf or compound queries